 These are just some of the questions CEBaP has dealt with recently:

-- From what age on is a child able to call the emergency number?
+- From what age is a child able to call an emergency number?

 - What should you do if someone is suffering from severe hypothermia?

-- What is the best way to prevent malaria?
+- What is the best way of preventing malaria?

 - What are the most effective ways to tackle loneliness among the elderly?

-- Does a blood donation influence your sports performance?
+- Does giving blood affect your sporting performance?

-- What type of psychosocial first aid can you offer to a victim of a disaster?
+- What type of psychosocial first aid can you offer to a disaster victim?